JohnStuartPhil/project-2-rpsls/README.md

 **Validator Testing**
 - Javascript
-  - No errors were retunred when passing through the official JS Hint.
+  - No errors were retunred when passing through the official JS Hint (New Javascript features (ES6) assumed).
 - HTML
   - No errors were retunred when passing through the official W3C validator.
 - CSS